EMatch: A Unified Framework for Event-based Optical Flow and Stereo Matching: Experiments

+We adopt multi-task training on EMatch by supervising flow and stereo alternately following Eqs.~\ref{loss_flow} and \ref{loss_disparity}.
+After training, EMatch-unified can estimate both flow and disparity simultaneously without the need for retraining on each task, which is the unique advantage of our unified model.

+Due to the simultaneous supervision of flow and disparity during model training, EMatch-unified can achieve SOTA performance on both optical flow estimation and stereo matching, as shown in Table \ref{Tab_Exp_Unifiy}.
+Experimental results demonstrate that our model is able to learn more generalized feature representations from both temporal flow and spatial disparity, overcoming the limitations of finite and monotonous single-task training data.

-As shown in Table \ref{table3}, EventMatch has the ability to simultaneously solve optical flow estimation and stereo matching, and its performance is competitive.
-In addition, we qualitatively compare the multi-task EventMatch with the single-task ones.
-It can be seen that training both tasks simultaneously can further enhance the model's ability to perceive the world, making it more accurate in outlining object contours, especially for optical flow.
+We also provide qualitative results in Fig.~\ref{figure6} for intuitive comparison.
+It can be seen that training both tasks simultaneously can enhance the model's ability to perceive the world, making it more accurate in outlining object contours.